 \section{Preisach hysteresis operator}

-The scalar Preisach hysteresis model \cite{Preis35,Maye03} is one of the most powerful approaches for describing a multi-valued, rate-independent hysteresis mapping in its proper sense.
-The Preisach hysteresis operator and its numerous extensions have been used for several decades (see e.g. in \cite{BertMayer06}) in magnetism, active structures and material science, and also in the control and system engineering.
-In the following, we briefly summarize the Preisach operator as far as necessary for our developments, while we refer to the seminal literature \cite{Visit94,Maye03} for more fundamental and profound details on the mathematical hysteresis operators, including Preisach.
+The scalar Preisach hysteresis model \cite{Preis35,Maye03} is one of the most powerful approaches for describing a multi-valued rate-independent hysteresis mapping in its proper sense.
+The Preisach hysteresis operator and its numerous extensions have been used for several decades (see e.g. in \cite{BertMayer06}) in magnetism, material science, but also in the control and system engineering.
+We will briefly summarize the Preisach operator, as far as necessary for our developments, while we refer to the seminal literature \cite{Visit94,Maye03} for more fundamental and profound details on mathematical hysteresis operators.

 The memory affected multi-valued static map of the Preisach hysteresis operator is given by